-Brain Plasticity is the process by which your brain changes depending on what has happened to it; this would include memory and the learning of new skills.
-It also refers to the process by which one can recover from damage to the brain, whether psychological, or physical.
+Brain Plasticity is the process by which your brain changes depending on what has happened to it, this would include memory and the learning of new skills.
+It also refers to the process by which one can recover from damage to the brain, whether psychological or physical.

-The problem however occurs when our brain has been fed partial information, the picture which is then put together may not be the most accurate; regardless the neuro connection has been imbedded and only through close examining and retraining of the brain (re-educating our brain on what is danger and what is not) can a person who has lived through severe traumatic events start to experience a healthier life.
+The problem occurs when our brain has been fed partial information; the picture which is then put together may not be the most accurate, regardless the neuro connection has been imbedded and only through close examining and retraining of the brain (re-educating our brain on what is danger and what is not) can a person who has lived through severe traumatic events start to experience a healthier life.

-The growing understanding of and interest in brain plasticity is driving a revolution in brain health and science; scientists and brain plasticity luminaries at institutions around the globe are beginning to look to plasticity based therapies for treating a wide spectrum of other cognitive problems.
-Brain-plasticity based programs are now being taken more seriously as the results of their application are proving to be outstanding.
+The growing understanding and interest in brain plasticity is driving a revolution in brain health and science; scientists and brain plasticity luminaries at institutions around the globe are beginning to look to plasticity based therapies for treating a wide spectrum of other cognitive problems.
+Brain-plasticity based programs are now being taken more seriously as the results of their application proving to be outstanding.

 Neuroplasticity might help schizophrenics improve their symptoms and live more normal lives.
-Musicians stricken with focal dystonia might learn to play again, without pain.
+Musicians stricken with focal dystonia might learn to play again without pain.
 People with mild cognitive impairment or early-stage Alzheimer’s might halt the progression of their disease.
 Cancer patients whose ability to function has been impeded by the lasting cognitive effects of chemotherapy treatment might find their old selves again.
 Stroke or traumatic brain injury victims may relearn skills they thought were lost forever.

 Old neuron paths which hold traumatic memories can be severed.
-This does not mean the individual will no longer have a memory of the event, rather the event no longer holds the person hostage.
-The brain no longer sees little things as life threatening, which really is what happens with survivors; our brain looses the ability to recognize what is a viable threat vs what is not; treating all uncomfortable events with an overprotective mechanism which holds the person hostage and unable to properly function.
+This does not mean the individual will no longer have a memory of the event rather the event no longer holds the person hostage.
+The brain no longer sees little things as life threatening, equating them to big traumatic events; which is what happens with survivors.
+Survivor’s lose the ability to recognize what is a viable threat vs what is not; treating all uncomfortable events with an overprotective mechanism which holds the person hostage and unable to properly function.

 Of course pharmaceutical companies are working on drugs to awaken the neuron’s path process, however you don’t need to wait for that.
-You don’t need to become drug dependent!.
+You don’t need to become drug dependent.
 Yes drugs can be helpful in certain situations, but let’s keep in mind they also have many other side effects, plus the fact that any changes will only last as long as your body is under the consumption of the chemical substance involved.

-Did you know that all the information you feed your brain during the day is replayed while you sleep?.
+Did you know that all the information you feed your brain during the day is replayed while you sleep?
 Your brain literally rebroadcasts all information from your hippocampus to the rest of your cerebral cortex.
-It is very important to be vigilant about the type of information you feed your brain everyday, because at night your cerebral cortex will be receiving all that information, playing it again and again, strengthening old or building new connections.
-So if you want Neuroplasticity to work for you, then feed your mind positive information, build new healthier memories, and then get a good night sleep and let your cerebral cortex do the work for you!
+It is very important to be vigilant about the type of information you feed your brain everyday because at night your cerebral cortex will be receiving all that information, playing it again and again, strengthening old or building new connections.
+So if you want Neuroplasticity to work for you, then feed your mind positive information, build new healthier memories and then get a good night sleep and let your cerebral cortex do the work for you!